 Why does it take so long to announce speakers?

 ALA relies on exhibitors to sponsor the appearance of top authors with forthcoming books.
-Potential speakers names are submitted to ALA for review by many groups including the Conference Committee.
-When selected, ALA then relies on the sponsor to lock in the speaking date and make many arrangements.
-Although this process often begins nine months prior to conference, ALA does not always control the timeline and announcement date.
+Potential speakers are submitted to ALA for review by many groups, including the Conference Committee.
+When selected, ALA then relies on the sponsor to lock in the speaking date and make the many necessary arrangements.
+Although this process often begins nine months prior to the conference, ALA does not always control the timeline and announcement date.
 Some speakers do not finalize their tour schedules until the Spring and often other factors, such as security will impact the release of information.

-In order to best facilitate your planning as an attendee, ALA provides a schedule-at-a-glance for each conference for use we finalize the full and complete agenda.
+To best facilitate your planning as an attendee, ALA provides a Schedule-at-a-Glance for each conference for you to use as we finalize the full and complete agenda.